Protect Your Privacy in Everyday Life

-It is badly made and insecure, and may become another mass surveillance tool or the government’s attempt to force another Australia Card upon people.
+It is badly made and insecure, a honey pot for hackers and information thieves, and may become another mass surveillance tool or the government’s attempt to force another Australia Card upon people.

 • Exercise caution before plunging into using a new gadget, website, portal or online service, creating an account, subscribing to something, or leaving your personal details.

 In the past, we lived with anticipation and curiosity about the technology evolution, we were wondering what a new, interesting and useful discovery will be implemented next.
 And those new implementations were indeed interesting and useful.